adamfranco/viewer/README.txt

 ---------------------
-| License
+| II.
+License
 ---------------------
-GNU General Public License (GPL) http://www.gnu.org/copyleft/gpl.html See the LICENSE text file for text of the license.
+GNU General Public License (GPL) http://www.gnu.org/copyleft/gpl.html See the LICENSE.txt text file for text of the license.

 ---------------------
-| Usage of this package
+| III.
+Usage of this package
 ---------------------

 This package can be used in two ways: